Convex-Dev/payment-pointers/README.md

 Proposed stack must also follow the key principles behind the Interledger ecosystem:

 - Preserve the privacy of everyone involved
-- Preserve financial inclusion, cost of sharing revenue must be negligeable
+- Preserve financial inclusion, cost of sharing revenue must be negligible
 - Preserve the freedom to switch to any other method, no vendor lock-in
 - Leverage existing state of the ecosystem